sandialabs/LVTM/README.md

 This code repository holds the LabVIEW(R) source code for the **LabVIEW Task Manager** tool.

 ###Tool Installation###
-To install this tool for your own use, simply download its VIPM package from [the tool's download page](https://bitbucket.org/lavag/labview-task-manager/downloads), then install the package (lava_lib_labview_task_manager-x.x.x.x) using VIPM.
+To install this tool for your own use, simply download its VIPM package from [the tool's download page](https://bitbucket.org/lavag/labview-task-manager/downloads), then install the package (lava_lib_labview_task_manager-x.x.x.x) using [VI Package Manager](http://jki.net/vipm).
 LabVIEW 2010 and up are supported -- (at the time of this writing, LabVIEW 2013 is the most recent release).

 ###Contributing New Features###
 To contribute code modifications to this tool: